 Fail to Start

 A three-phase motor will not start unless all three phases are present to produce the rotating magnetic field.
-All three phases are required to produce the rotating magnetic field.
-In a single-phase situation the motor winding will be damaged.
+Without this rotation the motor will not turn and will quickly burn out.

 If the motor is already running when the fault occurs, it will likely stall when a phase is lost.
 Without protection the motor winding will once again be damaged.